LAIT-CVLab/Singular-Value-Scaling/stylegan2-compression/README.md

 - For StyleGAN2 (small) weights on LSUN Church-256 / LSUN Cat-256 datasets, you can download the weights from [here](https://drive.google.com/drive/u/1/home).

 #### 2-2.
 Weight convert for unofficial implementation.
-- FFHQ-256 / LSUN Church-256 (base) models provided by [DCP-GAN](https://github.com/jiwoogit/DCP-GAN?tab=readme-ov-file#pre-trained-weights) are trained with an unofficial implementation.
+- FFHQ-256 (base) models provided by [DCP-GAN](https://github.com/jiwoogit/DCP-GAN?tab=readme-ov-file#pre-trained-weights) are trained with an unofficial implementation.
 You need to convert the weights to be compatible with the official implementation.
 You can use "weight_converter.ipynb".

 ### Prune Models